Uber Eats and Leafly partner to bring cannabis delivery to Torontonians

 How it works:

-- Just like ordering takeout or other items using Uber Eats, you will be notified when the licenced retailer accepts the order and the estimated time of delivery.
+- Just like ordering takeout or other items using Uber Eats, you will be notified when the licensed retailer accepts the order and the estimated time of delivery.

-- In accordance with provincial regulations, the order will only be delivered by the licenced cannabis retailer's own CannSell certified staff.
+- In accordance with provincial regulations, the order will only be delivered by the licensed cannabis retailer's own CannSell certified staff.
 Independent third-party delivery people will not deliver cannabis.

 - When the delivery person arrives, your age and sobriety will be verified as required by regulations.